UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 > who are aware of the change and those who use this library to set an explicit build meta data
 > string.
 (Principle of least surprise for what this library can control).
 >
-> The default .NET build behavior is to use the Repository ID (usually a GIT commit hash).
+> The default behavior added in this breaking change is to use the Repository ID (usually a GIT
-> This is appended with a leading `+` if one isn't already in the `InformationalVersion`
+> commit hash [FULL SHA form!]) as the build metadata.
+This is appended with a leading `+` if
-> property.
-If build metadata is already included (Like from use of this task) the id is
+> one isn't already in the `InformationalVersion` property.
+If build metadata is already
-> appended using a `.` instead.
-So it is ALWAYS appended unless the project has opted out of
+> included (Like from use of this task) the id is appended using a `.` instead.
+So it is ALWAYS
-> this behavior by setting the property as previously described.
+> appended unless the project has opted out of this behavior by setting the property as
+> previously described.
 >
 > Thus, it is ***strongly recommended*** that projects using this package OPT-OUT
 > of the new behavior.